-For the ancient Greeks the beard was a cornerstone of masculinity, to be in possession of a full beard marked you out as a fully adult male and in the societies of the Classical period (and earlier) this was not to be taken lightly.
+For the ancient Greeks the beard was a cornerstone of masculinity.
+To be in possession of a full beard marked you out as a fully adult male and in the societies of the Classical period (and earlier) this was not to be taken lightly.
 Presuming that you were a citizen male the growing of facial hair had far more political and social traction than it does now.
-In Aristophanes’ Poet and the Women Mnesilochus is shaved to enable him to be disguised as a woman, upon viewing his new shorn face in a mirror he exclaims:
+In Aristophanes’ Poet and the Women Mnesilochus is shaved to enable him to be disguised as a woman, upon viewing his newly shaved face in a mirror he exclaims:

 “It’s not me it’s Cleisthenes!” (line 235)

 Readers of Aristophanes will be all too familiar with his attacks on real life figures, Cleisthenes was one such character, a politician who was considered overly effeminate.
 He appears later in the play when informing the women that they have a male impostor in their midst.
 There is little subtlety at play here, Cleisthenes introduces himself to the women and immediately states his love of them or rather love of how they look, he even mentions his hairless cheeks.

 The joke alludes to a wider comment about a prevailing attitude in Athens, and indeed Greece, in short beards maketh the man.
 This was not a new attitude, Homer mentions uses the beard, or lack of, as a demarcation clearly when recounting the fate of Ephialtes and Otus.
 These brothers were quite a handful and may have even threatened Olympus had they reached manhood, yet Apollo killed them both ‘before their beards had begun to grow’ (Od.XI.320).